gmfrasca-rhods-dev/odh-manifests/data-science-pipelines/README.md

 ### Overlays

-1. metadata-store-mariadb: This overlay contains artifacts for deploying a MariaDB database.
-MariaDB is currently the only supported backend for Data Science Pipelines, so if you don't have an existing MySQL database deployed, this overlay needs to be applied.
+1. metadata-store-mysql: This overlay contains artifacts for deploying a MySQL database.
+MySQL is currently the only supported backend for Data Science Pipelines, so if you don't have an existing MySQL database deployed, this overlay needs to be applied.
+2. metadata-store-postgresql: This overlay contains artifacts for deploying a PostgreSQL database.
+Data Science Pipelines does not currently support PostgreSQL as a backend, so deploying this overlay will not actually modify Data Science Pipelines behaviour.
-2. ds-pipeline-ui: This overlay contains deployment artifacts for the Data Science Pipelines UI.
+3. ds-pipeline-ui: This overlay contains deployment artifacts for the Data Science Pipelines UI.
 Deploying Data Science Pipelines without this overlay will result in only the backend artifacts being created.
+4. object-store-minio: This overlay contains artifacts for deploying Minio as the Object Store to store Pipelines artifacts.

 ### Prometheus

-This directory contains the service monitor definition for Data Science Pipelines Pipelines.
+This directory contains the service monitor definition for Data Science Pipelines.
 It is always deployed by base, so this will eventually be moved into the base directory itself.

 ## Parameters

 You can customize the Data Science Pipelines deployment by injecting custom parameters to change the default deployment.
 The following parameters can be used:

-* **pipeline_install_configuration**: The ConfigMap name that contains the values to install the data Science Pipelines environment.
+* **pipeline_install_configuration**: The ConfigMap name that contains the values to install the Data Science Pipelines environment.
 This parameter defaults to `pipeline-install-config` and you can find an example in the [repository](./base/configmaps/pipeline-install-config.yaml).
-* **ml_pipelines_configuration**: The ConfigMap name that contains the values to integrate Data Science Pipelines with the underlying components (Database and Object Store).
-This parameter defaults to `ds-pipeline-config` and you can find an example in the [repository](./base/configmaps/kfp-tekton-config.yaml).
+* **ds_pipelines_configuration**: The ConfigMap name that contains the values to integrate Data Science Pipelines with the underlying components (Database and Object Store).
+This parameter defaults to `kfp-tekton-config` and you can find an example in the [repository](./base/configmaps/kfp-tekton-config.yaml).
 * **database_secret**: The secret that contains the credentials for the Data Science Pipelines Databse.
-It defaults to `mysql-secret` if using the `metadata-store-mysql` overlay.
+It defaults to `mysql-secret` if using the `metadata-store-mysql` overlay or `postgresql-secret` if using the `metadata-store-postgresql` overlay.
-* **ml_pipelines_ui_configuration**: The ConfigMap that contains the values to customize UI.
+* **ds_pipelines_ui_configuration**: The ConfigMap that contains the values to customize UI.
 It defaults to `ds-pipeline-ui-configmap`.

 ## Configuration

+* It is possible to configure what S3 storage is being used by Pipeline Runs.
+Detailed instructions on how to configure this will be added once Minio is moved to an overlay.

 ## Usage

 ### These instructions will be updated once Data Science Pipelines has a tile available in odh-dashboard

-1. Go to the ml-pipelines-ui route.
+1. Go to the ds-pipelines-ui route.
 2. Click on `Pipelines` on the left side.
 3. There will be a `[Demo] flip-coin` Pipeline already available.
 Click on it.
 4. Click on the blue `Create run` button towards the top of the screen.